 Next up was Ismotec’s first presentation, ”Monitoring in combination with Support and Operations”, which continued the integration theme.
 Nicklas Andersson and Linus Wikander, both Integration Architects looked at what integration challenges stand in front of IT departments when it comes to monitoring, support and operations.

 With 60+ offices in over 30 countries and 900+ employees, Consilium are the global market leader and leading supplier of fire and gas detection in the marine industry, as well as a leader in the transport and construction segments.

 Jonas presented which projects are prioritised for the business now, and where they are going for the next two years as part of their digital strategy for “Consilium 2020”.
-Recently, Consilium invested in the content platform OpenText Content Server.
-OpenText Content Server is the core content repository and foundational document management technology for the OpenText Enterprise Content Suite Platform.
+Recently, Consilium invested in the content platform OpenText Content Suite with the core content repository Content Server.

 The solution allows Consilium to establish information security and governance for all content and all business processes across its organization, by securing and storing it throughout its lifecycle.
 This includes central archives with metadata management, version management, records management as well as search and reports management.
 For Consilium, this means enterprise-control of document-intensive processes both locally and globally with secure and easy to access, whilst taking control of risk and costs.

 With such a robust digital platform in place, which is incidentally in this case is provided with basic data from Infor M3, Consilium has a foundational document management platform to help achieve success through Digital Transformation.
 It’s worth noting here that their option of OpenText Content Suite is also uniquely positioned to help achieve GDPR-compliance and further efforts towards successful digital transformation.
 If you are an M3 user, don’t miss the chance to see Jonas once again at this year’s M3 users ”Working Together Conference”.